rricharz/Tek4010/README.md

 **Reporting problems**

 As this software is still in beta test, there will be problems.
-I just do not have enough programs doing graphics to properly test all possible aspects.

-If everything works properly for you, but your graphics application produces garbage on the tek4010 emulator, you could send me your data as follows: On a historical Unix system, type
+If everything works properly for you, but your graphics application produces garbage on the tek4010 emulator, you can send me your data as follows: On a historical Unix system, type

 	your_graphics_program > captured_data